spncrptrsn/spncrptrsn.github.io/quest_design.md

 ### Scripting a whodunnit where the witnesses are already dead

-When brainstorming my first quest I first considered what areas were empty enough to easily fit new scenes and actors.
-I chose the outskirts of Arx.
-The mechanics I wanted to build on were two of my favorites from the main game: ghosts and bodypart memories.
-If you were trying to solve a mystery in this setting, a ghost, though severed from the mortal world, would still retain its subjectivity, and potentially mislead you.
-Bodyparts don't lie though.
+I wanted my first quest to be a mystery, based around two of my favorite mechanics from D:OS 2: ghosts and flesh memories.
+If you were trying to solve a mystery in Rivellon, a ghost would still retain its subjectivity, and potentially mislead you.
+Flesh memories don't lie though.

 (This quest has yet to be published, but some important scenes and dialogues are included below--once the Talent solution came to me that project turned into a black hole of my modding time.)